andrew52522/huawei_llm_inference_tasks/README.md

 #### Repository Structure

-* 'sglang_summary_task1.pdf ': my summary of paper Sglang
+* `summary.pdf `: my summary of paper Sglang

-Sglang_key_features_and_quantization_qwens.ipynb: Showing how fast SGlang, demostrated FSM, RadixTree + KV_cache, and afterall I quantizaied qwen2.5-36B-instruct and qwen2.5-7b-instruct both to float8
+* `Sglang_key_features_and_quantization_qwens.ipynb `: Showing how fast SGlang, demostrated FSM, RadixTree + KV_cache, and afterall I quantizaied qwen2.5-36B-instruct and qwen2.5-7b-instruct both to float8

-Sglang_key_features_and_quantization_qwens.pdf : pdf file, because .ipynd isn`t show in github web

-task_huawei.py: The core simulation engine.
+* `task_huawei.py `: The core simulation engine.
 It contains the Request, Accelerator, and Event classes.
 The scheduler_step has been refactored into clean, typed, and fully documented private functions.

-min_gpu_for_azure_logs2.ipynb: The analytics and research pipeline.
+* `min_gpu_for_azure_logs2.ipynb `: The analytics and research pipeline.
 For algorithm Chunked Prefill and Continious Batching I get by GridSearch optimum parametrs.

-reluts.pdf: only results from .ipynd file

 Extracts the peak load window (e.g., Day 2, 16:00-17:30) to stress-test the system.

 Runs a 3D Grid Search (N GPUs x Chunk Size x Batch Size) to empirically find the minimal cluster size.

 Calculates the Theoretical Bounds (Best Case vs. Worst Case processing times) to validate the efficiency of the Continuous Batching algorithm.

+* `reluts_task2.pdf `: only results from .ipynd file

+* `GPU_PARAMETERES_AND_LIMITATIONS.png`: My answer N gpu outcomes from this gpu specs and limitations